 If you’re looking to install a security camera on a brick wall, you can use a few different methods.
 One option is to use a wall anchor.
 Another option is to use a power drill and drill into the mortar between the bricks.

-Install Security Camera on Soffit
+Install Security Cameras on the Soffit

 Another option for installing a security camera on a brick wall is to use a soffit.
 A soffit is a recessed area in the roof usually used to install ventilation or plumbing.
 To install a security camera on a soffit, you will need first to find the correct location for the camera.
 You can do this by measuring the height and width of the soffit and marking the location on the wall.